DHA Prometric Exam: What Singapore Doctors Need to Know

 Essential Study Guide Resources

-Knowing which MCQ banks exist is one thing, knowing how to layer them with the DHA’s own published resources, free sample tools, and community-sourced materials is what separates a first-time pass from a repeat sitting.
+Knowing which MCQ banks exist is one thing, knowing how to layer them with the authority’s own published resources, free sample tools, and community-sourced materials is what separates a first-time pass from a repeat sitting.

-Start with the DHA portal’s updated 2025, 2026 syllabus PDFs and exam blueprint, these specify percentage weightages per section, with internal medicine commanding 40, 50% of GP exam content.
+Start with the portal’s updated 2025, 2026 syllabus PDFs and exam blueprint, these specify percentage weightages per section, with internal medicine commanding 40, 50% of GP content.
 That blueprint dictates your study allocation.

 1. Valid passport copy for identity verification